 Inverse square roots are useful in video game graphics and particularly in 3D game engines.
 Pathfinding, lighting, reflections, and many other game programming techniques require vector normalization, which involves an inverse square root operation.
 Inverse square roots, which rely on floating point division, are expensive for processors.
 In a fast paced, graphically intense game like Quake III Arena, these calculations are made millions of times every second, so even a minor improvement in the performance of such a calculation could significantly improve graphics computation speed and ultimately the game’s frame rate.
 So how did programmers of the id Tech 3 engine get around the expensive inverse square root function?
 They implemented a very accurate, very fast approximation.

 Here it is, in all it’s glory: the fast inverse square root source code from Quake III Arena!
-The C preprocessor directives have been removed, but the code and comments are exactly as they appeared in the Quake engine.
+The C preprocessor directives have been removed, but the code and comments are as they appeared in the Quake engine.

 float Q_rsqrt( float number )